 The name Ibsam (or in some translations: Jibsam) occurs only once in the Bible.
 He is mentioned as a son of Tola, who was a son of Issachar, the ninth son of Jacob and the fifth of Leah (1 Chronicles 7:2).

 The name Ibsam comes from the root בשם (bsm), which probably meant to smell sweetly:

-Our name starts with the letter י (yod), which may either indicate the third person singular of the verb, or else an adjective constructed from the root-verb.
+Our name starts with the letter י (yod), which usually indicates the third person singular of the verb: "he will cause to smell sweet".
+Perhaps Ibsam was a perfumer.